-Although MARTA has had public art in its train stations since the late 1970’s, in 2017 a new program, Artbound, was launched to connect with ridership, build community, and enhance the look and feel of the stations.
-Since then, MARTA Artbound has installed over 30 permanent and temporary works of art, put on hundreds of live performances, and established a Station Music program called Artbound LIVE.
-Artbound strives to build community and pride in the transit system by meeting people where they are with arts and culture.
+Although MARTA has had public art in its train stations since the late 1970s, in 2017 a new program, Artbound, was launched to connect with ridership, build community, and enhance the look and feel of the stations.
+Since then, MARTA Artbound has installed over 30 permanent and temporary works of art, put on hundreds of live performances, and established a performing arts program called Artbound LIVE.
+MARTA Artbound strives to build community and pride in the transit system by meeting people where they are with arts and culture.

 Some of our most beloved installations have been those that involve MARTA riders in the game.
 With “Railtalk”, people were invited to “leave a kind word or share a thought” with their fellow passengers on magnetized boards throughout the system.
 Thousands of people participated and documented their “Railtalk” on social media.
 Similarly, MARTA riders have played the “Pianos for Peace” located at many of our stations, and often duet or sit in with willing Artbound LIVE musicians at their station gigs.
 The MARTA ridership is creative, personable, and ready to be a part of the art.

 MARTA Artbound is always looking to highlight new mediums that can be used to create and facilitate interactive exchanges and engage MARTA’s ridership with Artbound and artists, inviting them to continue the participatory game.

 A persistent challenge facing MARTA Artbound is exposure and reach.
 Although public art at MARTA has been present since the 1970s and the Artbound program has officially existed since 2017, MARTA patrons and Atlantans do not always recognize this artistic side of MARTA.
 Additionally, Artbound would like to further its mission of enhancing and reflecting the communities we serve.

 - Many patrons don’t know that MARTA facilitates access to art in the Atlanta community.